 A particular test can be run in sequences.
-To add new sequence, click the "+" button on the right side of the fields with test params (Figure 32).
-Also, you can modify the amount of sequences by putting its length number in the textfield.
+To add new sequence, click the "+" button on the right side of the fields with test params (Figure 28).
+Also, you can modify the amount of sequences by putting its length by number.

-Figure 32.
-Test sequences
+Figure 28.
+Test sequences.